Lost or stolen passports

 Preparation and awareness are your best defences.
 Losing a passport is inconvenient, but with the right steps, it doesn’t have to ruin your trip.

-Holidays Beckon Philip Clape Travel Agent
+Philip Clapé Travel Agent

-2025 Master Cruise Consultant - Philip Clape
+2026 Master Cruise Consultant - Philip Clape

 Meet Your Experienced Travel Advisor, Philip